 March 1, 2026

-Delroy Lindo Addresses BAFTA Racial Slur Controversy While At NAACP Image Awards
+Delroy Lindo Addresses BAFTA Racial Slur Controversy At NAACP Image Awards

-Delroy Lindo addressed the BAFTA controversy while on another stage with Ryan Coogler for the NAACP Image Awards.
+Sinners star Delroy Lindo addressed the BAFTA controversy onstage with the film’s director, Ryan Coogler, at the NAACP Image Awards.

-The “Sinners” actor spoke about the incident that sparked international debate.
 During the Feb.
-22 ceremony, Lindo and his co-star, Michael B. Jordan, were presenting an award on stage as an attendee with Tourette’s syndrome, John Davidson, shouted the n-word.
+22 ceremony, Lindo and his co-star, Michael B. Jordan, were presenting an award on stage when an attendee with Tourette Syndrome, John Davidson, shouted the n-word.
 The outburst was reportedly a tic, a symptom of the neurological disorder.

 Ryan Coogler and Delroy Lindo receive a standing ovation at the NAACP Image Awards: